GAurelG/How-To/tarsnap_perso_doc.md

 This allows you to create a write-only key (without a passphrase) which is used to create archives automatically, and a key with more permissions (requiring a passphrase) which is used for restoring or deleting archives.
 In this system, if an intruder breaks into your server, she would be able to halt your backups (or add new archives with faulty data), but not delete your existing archives.

 If you want to keep your full keys on a different (more secure) system and only use them there, or use keys on multiple systems for any other reason, things get more complicated.

-# Backup Nextcloud:

-To backup Nextcloud, I need to backup the data in /var/snap/nextcloud, specifically:

-- `$SNAP_DATA` -> `/var/snap/nextcloud/current`
-- `$SNAP_COMMON` -> `/var/snap/nextcloud/common/`

-To restore a backup, install nextcloud normally, snap stop nextcloud, copy back the data in the places they belong to and restart (at least restart nextcloud).
-If the IP address is the same, it should all work easily again, if not, we need to configure again the DNS to point to the good ip address.